-- Summary of market: Nicknamed “Music City,” the capital of Tennessee is the most populous city in the state.
+- Summary of the market: Nicknamed “Music City,” the capital of Tennessee is the most populous city in the state.
 It is also one of the hottest markets in the U.S. during the pandemic for buyers from larger markets like Seattle, New York, and California.
-One of the biggest pull factors is that Tennessee is one of the seven states that does not impose income tax.
+One of the biggest pull factors is that Tennessee is one of the seven states that does not impose an income tax.
 It is safe to assert that there is still more demand for housing than the current supply which increases property appreciation.

 - Median price: $461,620

 - Days on the market: 25

 - 1-year forecast: 15-20%

 - Biggest employers: Vanderbilt University and Medical Center, Nissan North America, HCA Holdings, Saint Thomas Health Services, Community Health Systems, Randstad, Asurion, The Kroger Company, National Healthcare Corporation, and Shoney’s